Distribution-Free Model for Community Detection

-\texttt{Experiment 1[a]: Changing $\rho$.} Let $\sigma^{2}_{A}=3, W$ be a zero matrix, and $\rho$ range in $\{0.1,0.2,\ldots,2\}$.
-Panel (a) of Figure \ref{EX1} shows the result.
-We see that, when the network $\mathcal{N}$ becomes denser as $\rho$ increases, DFA performs better, which is consistent with our findings in Example \ref{Normal}.
+\texttt{Experiment 2[a]: Changing $\rho$.} Let $\sigma^{2}_{A}=3, W$ be a zero matrix, and $\rho$ range in $\{0.1,0.2,\ldots,2\}$.
+Panel (a) of Figure \ref{EX2} shows the result.
+We see that, when $\rho$ increases, DFA performs better, and this is consistent with our findings in Example \ref{Normal}.
 Meanwhile, DFA performs best and CMM almost always fails to work in Experiment 2[a].